RockefellerArchiveCenter/bits_and_bytes/_posts/2014-04-02-user-experience-and-empathy.md

   - empathy
   - presentations
 ---
-One of the talks that has really stuck with me from this year’s <a href="http://code4lib.org/conference/2014/" target="_blank">Code4Lib conference</a> was the opening keynote, “UX Is A Social Justice Issue,” given by Sumana Harihareswara.
-She is an <a href="https://www.mediawiki.org/wiki/User:Sharihareswara_%28WMF%29" target="_blank">Engineering Community Manager at the Wikimedia Foundation</a>, and you can read more about her (very impressive) work on <a href="http://www.harihareswara.net/" target="_blank">her website</a>.
+One of the talks that has really stuck with me from this year’s [Code4Lib conference](http://code4lib.org/conference/2014/) was the opening keynote, “UX Is A Social Justice Issue,” given by Sumana Harihareswara.
+She is an [Engineering Community Manager at the Wikimedia Foundation](https://www.mediawiki.org/wiki/User:Sharihareswara_%28WMF%29), and you can read more about her (very impressive) work on [her website](http://www.harihareswara.net/).

-If you’re an archivist, you should either <a href="https://www.youtube.com/watch?v=_8MJATYsqbY" target="_blank">watch the recording</a> of her talk, or <a href="http://wiki.code4lib.org/index.php/2014_Keynote_by_Sumana_Harihareswara" target="_blank">read the transcript</a> that is posted on the Code4Lib website.
+If you’re an archivist, you should either [watch the recording](https://www.youtube.com/watch?v=_8MJATYsqbY) of her talk, or [read the transcript](http://wiki.code4lib.org/index.php/2014_Keynote_by_Sumana_Harihareswara) that is posted on the Code4Lib website.
 That’s right, I mean you.
 Go ahead, I’ll wait.<!--more-->

 Wow, back already?
 Or are you still not convinced?
 Either way, let me tell you why I think this talk is so important.